 When I joined, there was a general shunning of teenage modelers by adults.
 Minimum age requirements were the norm for many clubs.
-I hope that 21 years of the TANk has changed that.
+I hope that 21 years of the TAMA has changed that.
 The recent attack of the NMRA is interesting.
 The NMRA now wants to offer reduced dues with a package that is enticing, but smacks of the old minimum age, second class citizen problem that was one of the reasons for starting 21 years ago.
 Is not equality better?
-I deserve the same treatment when I pay what you do.
+I deserve the same treatment when 1 pay what you do.
+Do not give up hope that the association

 Do not give up hope that the association is doomed.
 Adversity in the past has usually helped the TAMk grow.
 One of the best years was the year in which the Vice President, Secretary and Treasurer conspired to operate the TAMR on our own because we had a donothing President.

-The NMRA is no more a threat now than 21 years ago if each member will become active recruiting and writing.
+The $\overline{NMRA}$ is no more a threat now than 21 years ago if each member will become active recruiting and writing.
 The future as always is in the hands of the teens.
 We oldsters (at 32!) can advise, but it is your association to nuture and develop.